It is absolutely time and energy to panic about climate change

 Have we crossed an ecological threshold?
 Could it be, in fact, too late in order to make a meaningful difference?

 My feeling about that is sorts of ambiguous.
 I still think we are able to really make a difference, but it’s important not to see this in binary terms.
 It isn’t a matter of whether climate change will be here or otherwise not, or whether we’ve crossed a threshold or otherwise not.
-Every upward tick of temperature will make things worse, and so we can avoid suffering by reducing it whenever possible.
+Every upward tick of temperature will make things worse, and so we can a suffering by reducing it whenever possible.

 In spite of how bad it gets, regardless of how hot it gets, we will still have the capability to make successive decades relatively less hot, therefore we should not stop trying.
 There’s always something we are able to do.
-It is too late in order to avoid a 21st century that is completely transformed by the forces of climate change, but we must do everything possible to help make the future cooler, safer, and healthier.
+It is too late in order to a a 21st century that is completely transformed by the forces of climate change, but we must do everything possible to help make the future cooler, safer, and healthier.

 I believe everyone has to comprehend this.
 This has to be our attitude.
 The alternative is simply unimaginable.